+TBox: :Father sc :Parent. :Mother sc :Parent.

+:hasF sp :hasP. :hasM sp :hasP.

+:hasF rng :Father; dom :Child. :hasM rng :Mother; dom :Child.

+:hasP rng :Parent; dom :Child.

 '''

-:hasFather rdfs:subPropertyOf :hasParent.

-:hasMother rdfs:subPropertyOf :hasParent.

-:Father rdfs:subClassOf :Parent.

-:Mother rdfs:subClassOf :Parent.

-:hasFather rdfs:range :Father; rdfs:domain :Child.

-:hasMother rdfs:range :Mother; rdfs:domain :Child.

-:hasParent rdfs:range :Parent; rdfs:domain :Child.

-'''

-The following query returns both : jack and : jane as (RDFS entailed) answers: SELECT ?Y WHERE { :joe :hasParent ?Y. }
+The following query should return: jack and: jane as (RDFS entailed) answers: SELECT ?Y WHERE { :joe :hasP ?Y. }

-A SPARQL endpoint that only considers simple entailment though, would only return : jack as an answer.
+SPARQL engines supporting simple entailment would only return: jack, though.

 The intended behaviour for the query in Ex.
-1 is typically achieved by either (i) computing entailed answers at query run-time, which can actually be achieved by query rewriting techniques, or (ii) by materialising all implied triples in the store, normally at loading time.

-That is, on the one hand, borrowing from query rewriting techniques from DL-Lite (such as, e.g., PerfectRef [4], several refinements of which have been proposed in the literature) one can reformulate such a query to return also implied answers.
-While the rewritten query is exponential in the worst case wrt. the length of the original query (and polynomial in the size of the TBox), for moderate size TBoxes and queries, such a rewriting approach is quite feasible.
+1 is typically achieved by either (i) query rewriting techniques computing entailed answers at query run-time, or (ii) by materialising all implied triples in the store, normally at loading time.
+That is, on the one hand, borrowing from query rewriting techniques from DL-Lite (such as, e.g., PerfectRef [4]) one can reformulate such a query to return also implied answers.
+While the rewritten query is worst case exponential wrt. the length of the original query (and polynomial in the size of the TBox), for moderate size TBoxes and queries rewriting is quite feasible.